Hand Held Hedge Cutter Course

 - utility worker e.g. rail, highways

-Our hand held hedge cutter course allow you plenty of time to learn to maintain and carry out the cutting.
-Along with discussions about hedge types and importance of trimming hedges at the right time of the year depending on hedging species.
+Our handheld hedge cutter course allows you plenty of time to learn to maintain and carry out the cutting.
+Along with discussions about hedge types and the importance of trimming hedges at the right time of the year depending on hedging species.

 - how to sharpen blades

 - the risks involved in using handheld hedge cutters and how to stay safe